The Subjects in the Folkeskole

 1) Road safety,

 2) Health and sexual education and family studies,

 German language classes are to be offered to students as an elective subject in form levels 7-9.
 As an alternative to German, individual students may be offered the opportunity to select French language classes as an elective subject in form levels 7-9.

 Teaching in Danish as a second language is provided when necessary to bilingual children in pre-school class and in form levels 1-9.
 The Minister of Education is responsible for establishing the regulations concerning education in Danish as a second language to bilingual children and concerning mother-tongue tuition of children from Member States of the European Economic Area, as well as the Faeroe Islands and Greenland.

 In addition to the abovementioned teaching that the schools are obligated to provide, students in form levels 8 and 9 may also be offered education in a range of elective subjects.

 The Folkeskole Act gives the Minister the authority to establish the regulations and aims regarding education and regarding the central knowledge and skill areas (end objectives) in subjects and compulsory topics.
-Moreover, the Minister for Education determines the regulations and objectives for specific form levels (form level objectives) for the specific subjects/topics.
+Moreover, the Minister of Education determines the regulations and objectives for specific form levels (form level objectives) for the specific subjects/topics.
 The end and form level objectives establish a national objective for the direction and goals of the teaching, ensuring that students acquire the knowledge and skills in the subject/topic at, respectively, the end of their programme of education and at the conclusion of specific form levels.
 A description (in Danish) of each subject is provided in the subject’s folder under the title ”Common Objectives” (Fælles Mål) at http://www.faellesmaal.uvm.dk/.